 Member, Board of Directors

-Mike Garrity is responsible for securing transition opportunities for Aptima’s research and development portfolio.
-He has more than a decade of experience developing and applying training and assessment methods and technologies in support of US and NATO organizations.
+Mike is also a Principal Industrial Organizational Psychologist at Aptima with more than 15 years of experience developing and applying training and assessment methods and technologies in support of US and NATO organizations.
 This work has included detailed front-end analyses and validation, as well as the development of metrics for assessing the effectiveness of current simulation-based training.
 These efforts span a variety of domains, ranging from Fifth Generation Fighters and Unmanned Systems to operators and Senior Leaders within Air Operations Centers.

 Garrity, M.J.
 (2015).
 Competency-Based Training, Assessment and Maintenance.
 Invited Lecture delivered to the Anesthesia Department at Beth Israel Deaconess Medical Center.
 Boston, MA.